MicrosoftDocs/architecture-center/docs/best-practices/transient-faults.md

 ## General guidelines

-The following guidelines will help you to design a suitable transient fault handing mechanism for your applications:
+The following guidelines will help you to design a suitable transient fault handling mechanism for your applications:

 - **Determine if there is a built-in retry mechanism:**